Breast Health at LMH Health Women's Center

 Want to self-schedule your mammogram?
 Visit the Patient Portal today to schedule your mammogram.
 Are you a new patient with LMH Health?
-Give the breast center a call at 785-505-3300 today and they will be able to answer your questions and help you set up your appointment.
+Give the Women's Center a call at 785-505-3300 today and they will be able to answer your questions and help you set up your appointment.

 The Benefits of 3D Mammograms